This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The New East is the old dockland area on the River Ij which run alongside Amsterdam is an up and coming area where you’ll find Jamie Oliver’s restaurant Fifteen and the museums NEMO and the Scheepvartmuseum (Dutch Maritime Museum).

-- Enjoy a beer at Brouwerij t’IJ, also known as the brewery at De Gooyer Windmill, is the small brewery found in the former Funen bathhouse next to the windwill.
+For a cold beer, that’s not that cold, you might also like the Brouwerij t’IJ, also known as the brewery at De Gooyer Windmill, which is the small brewery found in the former Funen bathhouse next to the windmill.

-Get an amazing meal and spectacular views of Amsterdam at Ciel Blu, a 2-Michelin star restaurant on the 23rd floor of Hotel Okura, then dance the night away at Jimmy Woo, the stylish nightclub where you can see Holland’s BWers (famous people).
+For an amazing meal with spectacular views of Amsterdam, head over to Ciel Blu, a 2-Michelin star restaurant on the 23rd floor of Hotel Okura.

-Waterlooplein flea market and the Albert Cuyp market are a must.
+Waterlooplein flea market and the Albert Cuyp street market are a must visit in Amsterdam.

-The bloemenmarkt (flower market) is a floating flower market situated on barges on the Singel Canal is filled with an impressive array of plants and flowers, including the famous Dutch tulips.
+The bloemenmarkt (flower market) is the only floating flower market in the world and is situated on barges on the Singel Canal.
+It’s filled with an impressive array of plants and flowers, including the famous Dutch tulips.

 De Negen Straatjes or 9 streets is a wonderful shopping area in the heart of Amsterdam filled with boutiques, jewelers, specialty shops, bars, cafes and restaurants.
 It is the perfect place to spend a day shopping.

 10. Attend one of the 100+ Events in Amsterdam